Mule-ME/refacto/CONTRIBUTING.md

 Feel free to open an issue with your question or reach out to the maintainers.

-Thank you for contributing to @hookflow/refacto! 🎉
+Thank you for contributing to refacto! 🎉